 One thing to consider is the vehicle you choose to finance; depending on the age and condition of the vehicle, you may be required to put a deposit down, which means you’ll borrow less against the vehicle.
 If this is the case, our team will explain everything to you and discuss your options in detail.

-Your car finance payments will depend on the value of the vehicle you’re hoping to drive.
-However, the interest rates vary from as low as 9% APR to 19%+ (if you’re applying with a bad credit history).
+Your car finance payments will depend on the value of the vehicle you’re hoping to drive, as well as factors such as your credit rating and how long you want the repayment period to be.
+However, the interest rates vary from as low as 9% APR to 19%+ depending on your credit history.

 When applying for car finance, you’ll have three main options:

 We follow a straightforward process when determining car finance options.
-When you apply, we’ll conduct a soft credit check on your profile (which won’t impact your score) to make a preliminary decision on your eligibility.
+When you apply, we’ll conduct an initial soft credit check on your profile (which won’t impact your score) to make a preliminary decision on your eligibility.

 We’ll then compare the finance opportunities offered by our panel of lenders, to find you the most favourable deal.
 Your car expert will then get in touch to talk through your quote, how much you can borrow, and what kind of car you want to drive.